superwebarmy/thealpha/milk-calculator-support.md

 Provide Feedback

 We value your feedback!
-If you have suggestions for improving Hashtag AI or if you'd like to share your thoughts on your experience, please take a moment to provide feedback.
+If you have suggestions for improving Milk Calculator or if you'd like to share your thoughts on your experience, please take a moment to provide feedback.
 Your input helps us make our application better.